History and exam

 May occur secondary to inflammatory bowel disease.

-Indicates iron deficiency with or without anemia.
+Indicates iron deficiency with or without anaemia.

 Suggestive of iron deficiency.[2]